dhinus/talks/2016-01-25-lws/slides.md

 Maintained, documented and tested

-Unlike you hacky deploy scripts
+Unlike your hacky deploy scripts

 (or mine)